This…unsettles you, from your ordinary, rooted world.

 The older woman handed me a leaf, and my fingers began to grope and clumsily stumble.
 I stopped thinking and started feeling — the coarseness of the leaf, the wetness of the stapler, the fragility of the flower petals, the furry coat of the baby owl, and my finally peaceful mind that told me in the resounding quiet: “This is it.”

 The rest of the story isn’t as important — the bicycle congregation eventually retraced their steps to retrieve me.
 The canang sari I finished was placed with affection at the door of the old man’s house.
-Imprinted in my memory, the strangely moving sight of a company of two women, a brown dog, the old man and a baby owl fluttering on his shoulder, waving to a foreign girl who came and went like a sudden soft breeze.
+Imprinted in my memory, however, is this strangely moving sight: a company of two women, a brown dog, the old man, and a baby owl fluttering on his shoulder, waving to a foreign girl who came and went like a sudden soft breeze.
 A farewell at a forked path, against the backdrop of a light drizzle and clouded skies.

 But this is what I think.
 Maybe there is no real Bali.